-In 2021/22 just under half of the value of all food imports was from the United Kingdom, and most of the rest in South Africa (Table 2 and Chart 4).
-In the same year, more than half of the value of all machinery and transport equipment purchased was paid to United Kingdom suppliers, and most mineral fuel was purchased from suppliers in other countries.
-Based on value, around 80% of beverages and tobacco products were imported from South Africa.
+In 2022/23, almost 60% of all food imports were from South Africa, with over 40% from the United Kingdom (Table 2 and Chart 4).
+In the same year, more than half of the value of all machinery and transport equipment purchased was paid to South African suppliers, and most mineral fuel was purchased from suppliers in other countries.
+Over 80% of the value of imports for beverages and tobacco products was spent in South Africa.

 Table 2.
-Imports of goods to St Helena by broad commodity group and country of purchase, 2021/22, £ millions (current prices)
+Imports of goods to St Helena by broad commodity group and country of purchase, 2022/23, £ millions